Evidence for low power radio jet-ISM interaction at 10 parsec in the dwarf AGN host NGC 4395: Result and Discussion

 \subsection{A radio jet-ISM interaction on 10 parsec scale in NGC~4395}

-From an analysis of data in the optical, infrared, radio and sub-mm, we have found evidence of a low-luminosity jet interacting with its host on the scale of about 10 parsec.
+From an analysis of data in the optical, infrared, radio and sub-mm bands, we have found evidence of a low-luminosity jet interacting with its host on the scale of about 10 parsec.
 The eastern jet component which is brighter in the radio band, is resolved in the high-resolution High Sensitive Array (HSA) image into two components oriented approximately in the North-South direction, which is nearly orthogonal to the source axis \citep{2006ApJ...646L..95W}.
 This indicates interaction of the jet plasma with the ISM, with the plasma following the path of least resistance.
-On the eastern side, the [OIII]$\lambda$5007 line-emitting gas has higher velocity, higher velocity dispersion and higher asymmetry (see Fig. \ref{figure-16}, left panel), possibly due to shock associated with the interaction of the radio plasma with the [OIII]$\lambda$5007 gas.
-The weakness of the [OIII]$\lambda$5007 emission can either be due to the gas being more ionized or larger extinction, E(B-V) (see Fig. \ref{figure-7}) or a combination of both.
+On the eastern side, the [OIII]$\lambda$5007 line-emitting gas has higher velocity, higher velocity dispersion and higher asymmetry (see Fig. \ref{figure-15}, left panel), possibly due to the shocks associated with the interaction of the radio plasma with the [OIII]$\lambda$5007 gas.
+The weakness of the [OIII]$\lambda$5007 emission can either be due to the gas being more ionized or larger extinction, E(B$-$V) (see Fig. \ref{figure-6}) or a combination of both.
 The weaker jet on the western side has a smaller effect on the [OIII]$\lambda$5007 gas with a lower velocity dispersion and asymmetry.
 This suggests that there may be an intrinsic asymmetry in the oppositely-directed jets.
-The radio emission is found to exist co-spatially with the emission at other wavelengths such as the hot ionised [OIII]$\lambda$5007 emission in the optical band, the warm molecular H2$\lambda$2.4085 in the infrared band and the cold 237 GHz emission in the sub-mm band, however, the cold CO(2-1) emission is displayed by $\approx$1 arcsec from the core.
-The radio jet has possibly displaced the CO(2-1) emission leading to conditions less favourable for SF at 10 parsec.
-A schematic of our proposed coherent picture of the central region of NGC 4395 is shown in Fig. \ref{figure-18}
+The radio emission is found to exist co-spatially with the emission at other wavelengths such as the hot ionised [OIII]$\lambda$5007 emission in the optical band, the warm molecular H$_2 \lambda$2.4085 is found to be extended along the radio jet direction and have a close correspondence with the radio emission.